astronomer/docs/astro/set-up-ci-cd.md

 ## Choose a deploy strategy

 You can set up CI/CD pipelines to manage multiple Deployments and repositories based on your team structure.
-Before you create your pipeline, you need to determine how many repositories and branches of your project you want to deploy to Astro.
+Before you create your pipeline, you need to determine how many repositories and environments of your project you want to deploy to Astro.

 When deciding on a strategy, keep the size of your data team in mind while answering the following questions:

 - How many different environments do you need to adequately test your DAGs before deploying them to production?
-- How many repositories do you want to host your project?
-Will different parts of your team work on different parts of your project?
+- Do different teams work on different parts of your project?
+If so, do you need to host your Astro project in multiple repositories?

-Read the following topics to learn which combination of branches and repositories is right for your team.
+Read the following topics to learn which combination of environments and repositories is right for your team.
 Advanced data teams might follow a custom CI/CD strategy that is not described here and is optimized for a particular use case or team structure.
 If you're not sure which CI/CD strategy is right for you, contact your customer success representative.

 ### Single environment versus multiple environment repositories

-When you create a CI/CD pipeline, you first must determine how many environments you need to test your DAGs in.
-Each environment requires its own GitHub branch and implementation in your CI/CD pipeline.
+When you create a CI/CD pipeline, you must first determine how many environments you need to test your DAGs in.
+Each environment requires a Deployment on Astro, as well as its own GitHub branch and implementation in your CI/CD pipeline.

 #### Single environment